albertobinetti/albertobinetti.github.io/content/papers/inflation_bns/index.md

 ---
 title: "People's Understanding of Inflation"
-date: 2024-05-01
+date: 2024-07-01
 tags: ["Inflation", "survey", "experiment", "public perceptions", "unemployment"]
 author: ["Alberto Binetti","Francesco Nuzzi","Stefanie Stantcheva"]
-description: "This paper studies how people understand inflation, how they trade it off with unemployment, and what shapes their policy views"
+description: "This paper studies how people understand inflation, how they trade it off with unemployment, and what shapes their policy views.
+R&R JME"
-summary: "This paper studies how people understand inflation, how they trade it off with unemployment, and what shapes their policy views."
+summary: "This paper studies how people understand inflation, how they trade it off with unemployment, and what shapes their policy views.
+R&R JME"
 cover:
     image: "amce_bypolleaning_manual.png"
     alt: "Relative weights of inflation and unemployment"